rcsb/mmtf/spec.md

 *Description* Interpret bytes as array of 16-bit signed integers, then unpack into array of 32-bit signed integers, then integer decode into array of 32-bit floating-point numbers using the `divisor` parameter.

+*Note* Useful for arrays where a small amount of values may be slightly larger than two bytes.
+However, note that with many values larger than that the packing becomes inefficient.

 #### Integer & one-byte-packed 32-bit floating-point number array